 - Amazon Rating: 4.6 out of 5

 - Dietitian’s Review: Mission is known for their tortillas, which is probably why they did such a great job perfecting the gluten-free tortilla!
 One tortilla has 6 grams of protein, which is amazing.
 This product is great if you want to switch it up and go for a wrap instead of a sandwich.
-There are some concerns about hydrogenated oil in this product, but as a dietitian I would like to say that this is not something to stress over.
+There are some concerns about hydrogenated oil in this product, but as a Registered Dietitian I would like to say that this is not something to stress over.
 Partially hydrogenated oils are what to worry about and they are banned in the US.

 How to make gluten-free bread taste better